Nereide-lab/idea-ofbiz-plugin/README.md

 All you have to do now is install, enjoy, and give us some feedback !

 Feel free to contribute !

+## CONTRIBUTE
+Clone this repo, and you can get started here : [DOCS](https://plugins.jetbrains.com/docs/intellij/basics.html)

+*Made by Nereide*